-Cameco states that the original McArthur River mineral resource estimates were derived from surface diamond drilling from 1980 to 1992.
+Cameco states that there are no historical mineral resource estimates within the meaning of NI 43-101 to report.
+Cameco further states that the original McArthur River mineral resource estimates were derived from surface diamond drilling from 1980 to 1992.
 In 1988 and 1989, this drilling first revealed significant uranium mineralization.
 By 1992, Cameco had delineated the mineralization over a strike length of 1,700 metres at depths of between 500 to 640 metres.
-The very high-grade found in the drillholes justified the development of an underground exploration project in 1993.
+Following the drillhole results, development of an underground exploration project was undertaken in 1993.